SAP/ui5-tooling/docs/updates/migrate-v4.md

 # Migrate to v4

 !!! tip "New Release"
-    **UI5 Tooling 4.0 has been released on July 24, 2024 🎉**
+    **UI5 CLI 4.0 has been released on July 24, 2024 🎉**

     Install the latest version in your projects via: `npm i --save-dev @ui5/cli@latest`
     And update your global install via `npm i --global @ui5/cli@latest`

-    And find the announcement blog post here: **[SAP Community: UI5 Tooling 4.0](https://community.sap.com/t5/technology-blogs-by-sap/ui5-tooling-4-0/ba-p/13769578)**
+    And find the announcement blog post here: **[SAP Community: UI5 CLI 4.0](https://community.sap.com/t5/technology-blogs-by-sap/ui5-tooling-4-0/ba-p/13769578)**

 ## UI5 2.x Compatibility

 *Also see the blog post [SAP Community: Introducing OpenUI5 2.x](https://community.sap.com/t5/open-source-blogs/introducing-openui5-2-x/ba-p/13580633)*

-UI5 Tooling 4.0 is required for building UI5 2.x projects.
-The UI5 2.x framework libraries define Specification Version 4.0 and therefore can't be built using older UI5 Tooling versions.
+UI5 CLI 4.0 is required for building UI5 2.x projects.
+The UI5 2.x framework libraries define Specification Version 4.0 and therefore can't be built using older UI5 CLI versions.

 For applications and libraries running with UI5 2.x, the use of Specification Version 4.0 is not enforced.
-It is highly recommended, however, since only then UI5 Tooling will ensure UI5 2.x compatibility of the generated bundles.
+It is highly recommended, however, since only then UI5 CLI will ensure UI5 2.x compatibility of the generated bundles.

 ## Node.js and npm Version Support